LiibanMo/geomflow/README.md

 **General Manifold-Constraint Continuous Normalizing Flows using Intrinsic Riemannian Geometry**

 `geomflow` is a high-performance, header-only C++20 library and PyTorch framework for Continuous Normalizing Flows (CNFs) on Riemannian manifolds.
-Built directly on Liiban Mohamud's purely intrinsic manifold formulation, `geomflow` requires **no ambient space embedding** (such as Whitney's embedding theorem) to evaluate density, integrate flows, or compute adjoint gradients.
+Built directly on the purely intrinsic manifold formulation I formulated, `geomflow` requires **no ambient space embedding** (such as Whitney's embedding theorem) to evaluate density, integrate flows, or compute adjoint gradients.

 ---